 As mentioned, There are several “warm up areas” when you need some relief from the cold.
 There are seating areas and blankets to rest as well.
 There was also movies to watch while you warmed up with the heat lamps.
 On this particular night Jack Frost was being played on a big screen.

-While making our way up to the old port we were greeted with the singing of Carolers.
-Warm Fire pits throughout the area.
+While making our way up to the Old Port we were greeted with the singing of Carolers.
+Warm Fire pits can be found throughout the area.
 A character penguin.
-A lady in a snow globe.
-Family games to play.
+A lady in a snow globe who is more than happy to pose for a photo with you.
+You can even find family games to play.
 Hot wine for the adults to help warm up.